Bone lesion biopsy

 Katsanos K, Sabharwal T, Cazzato RL, Gangi A. Skeletal interventions.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
 Grainger & Allison's Diagnostic Radiology.
 7th ed.
 Philadelphia, PA: Elsevier; 2021:chap 87.

 Schwartz HS, Holt GE, Halpern JL.
 Bone tumors.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
-Philadelphia, PA: Elsevier; 2022:chap 33.
+St. Louis, MO: Elsevier; 2022:chap 33.

 -